Home | For Faculty | Help | About | Webmaster

 Politics of Advanced Industrial Democracies, Public Opinion, Political Parties, Political Culture, Democracy

-Fulbright Research Fellow, German Marshall Fund Fellow, POSCO Research Fellow at the East West Center
+Fulbright Research Fellow, Barbra Streisand Fellow, German Marshall Fund Fellow, POSCO Research Fellow at the East West Center, 2012 Hans-Dieter Klingemann CSES Prize, 2012 Brian Farrell Book Prize.

-Professor Dalton's research focuses on the changing nature of citizen politics in contemporary societies and how theses changes are transforming democratic politics.
-He has written extensively on the political beliefs of Western publics and the linkage between these beliefs and on-going changes in citizen behavior, partisan politics, and policy outcomes.
-His has studied the growing impact of the environmental movement in contemporary politics.
+Professor Dalton's research focuses on the changing nature of contemporary societies and how theses changes are transforming citizens and their governments.
+He studies public opinion, voting and partisan politics, and public images of government and its policies.
+He has researched the changing political activities of citizens in established democracies, and citizen orientations to democracy in developing nations.
 He is also one of the leading American experts on German politics, especially public opinion in the postwar era.
-His recent work studies the role of citizens in the development of new democracies.
-Professor Dalton teaches graduate courses on theories of comparative politics, political culture, and political methodology.
+Professor Dalton teaches courses on comparative politics, political culture, and political methodology.

-Publications The Good Citizen: How a Younger Generation is Reshaping American Politics.
-Washington, DC: CQ Press, 2007.
+The Good Citizen: How a Younger Generation is Reshaping American Politics, revised edition.
+Washington, DC: CQ Press, 2009.

 Democratic Challenges, Democratic Choices: The Erosion of Political Support in Advanced Industrial Democracies.
 Oxford University Press, 2004.